“Don't focus on having a great blog. Focus on producing a blog that's great for your readers.”

-I've wanted to give up sooooooo many times, but I didn't – I carried on, pushing through the madness and chaos of all the things swimming round my brain and I'm so glad I did, otherwise Blogging for Mums wouldn't be here now…
+I've wanted to give up sooooooo many times, but I didn't – I carried on, pushing through the madness and chaos of all the things swimming around my brain and I'm so glad I did, otherwise Blogging for Mums wouldn't be here now…

 So that's why we're going to sit down and look at what to avoid when starting your mummy blog!

 I'm going to keep this post simple and short (well as simple and short as I'm capable of lol).